aws/amazon-gamelift-agent/README.md

         1. `container` - Uses credentials from an ECS container IAM profile. (this option is not yet available)
         1. `environment-variable` - Uses temporary IAM role credentials exported to environment variables. (this option is not yet available)
 1. `game-session-log-bucket` / `gslb`
-    1. Optional - The name of an Amazon S3 bucket in the customer AWS account to upload game session logs.
+    1. Optional - The name of an Amazon S3 bucket in the AWS account to upload game session logs.
     1. Using this option requires Amazon GameLift fleets to specify an `InstanceRoleArn`.
 The IAM role must include `s3:PutObject` permission.
     1. Using this option results in `InstanceRoleArn` credentials being fetched and cached via the web socket `GetFleetRoleCredentials` route.
 1. `ip-address` / `ip`